-We make a stop in Panama to get our truck and send it to Ecuador.
-In fact, we will not even see it; it will stay
+| We make a stop in Panama to get our truck and send it to Ecuador.
+In fact, we will not even see it; it will stayin the transit zone, which will avoid us the temporary import/export procedures always painful.
+Crossing the borders

 is always much easier on the road than on the harbour.